awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 ### Query Editor Considerations<a name="gsg-query-editor-considerations"></a>

-For details about considerations when using the Query Editor, see [Querying a Database Using the Query Editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor.html) in the Amazon Redshift Cluster Management Guide\.
+For details about considerations when using the query editor, see [Querying a Database Using the Query Editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor.html) in the Amazon Redshift Cluster Management Guide\.

 ### Enabling Access to the Query Editor<a name="gsg-query-cluster-configure"></a>

-To access the Query Editor, you need permission\.
+To access the query editor, you need permission\.
 To enable access, attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` policies for AWS Identity and Access Management \(IAM\) to the AWS IAM user that you use to access your cluster\.

 If you have already created an IAM user to access Amazon Redshift, you can attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` policies to that user\.
 If you haven't created an IAM user yet, create one and attach the policies to the IAM user\.